Using shorthand syntax in the Amazon CLI - Amazon Command Line Interface

 This documentation is for Version 1 of the Amazon CLI only.
 For documentation related to Version 2 of the Amazon CLI, see the Version 2 User Guide.

-Use shorthand syntax with the Amazon CLI
+Using shorthand syntax in the Amazon CLI

 The Amazon Command Line Interface (Amazon CLI) can accept many of its option parameters in JSON format.
 However, it can be tedious to enter large JSON lists or structures on the command line.
 To make this easier, the Amazon CLI also supports a shorthand syntax that enables a simpler representation of your option parameters than using the full JSON format.